 Though I arrived late in the lunch hour, Chanterelle was crowded, a good sign that the restaurant is a favorite with locals.
 Seats at the small bar near the front window offered a good view of passersby on Main Street.
 After a quick glance at the menu, I ordered the grilled salmon sandwich and fresh-squeezed strawberry lemonade.
 The latter came a minute later and proved to be slightly sweet with a refreshingly tart finish.
 It looked homemade, with bits of berry and fruit pulp swimming around in the large glass.
 My salmon sandwich was served on an overly huge plate with a side of Asian slaw.
 The plate made the sandwich look smaller than it was, and, while delicious, the Asian slaw didn't invoke any Asian flavors.
 The salmon, though, was cooked perfectly and the bun was moist and tasty.
 I enjoyed the meal and recommend Chanterelle to anyone looking for a great lunch in Edmonds.

-I had the pleasure of having lunch at the Resident Cheesemonger's new venture: The Cheesemonger's Table.
 The establishment is part deli, part retail, and part restaurant and wine bar.
 There are a lot of delicious delicacies to take home after dining!
-I ordered one of the signature grilled cheese sandwiches, the French Onion.
+I ordered one of the signature grilled cheese sandwiches: the french onion.
 While it was very tasty, it was a little heavy on the cheese (can't believe I am saying this!) and I would have liked a few more grilled onions or a zippy mustard to accompany it.
 Better yet would have been a nice robust French red wine for a partner!
 The sandwiches are served with warm truffeled popcorn, which is nice to take back to the office if you are too full to finish.

-I have been wanting to try The Cheesemonger's Table for months.
+I have been wanting to try the Cheesemonger for months.
 The proprietor, Strom, used to own my favorite lunch spot in town, Olives.
 When he closed it and opened a cheese shop, I couldn't get the delicious sandwiches I once craved.
 Now that he's opened The Cheesemonger's Table, I finally have a chance again to taste the classics I once loved at Olives.

-I had the Turkey Brie, served hot with wonderfully drippy basil mayo on a ciabatta roll.
+I had the turkey brie sandwhich, served hot with wonderfully drippy basil mayo on a ciabatta roll.
 For the less carnivorous, they offer a few salads and pub snacks such as antipasti, bruschetta, tapenade, and chips and dip.
-The desserts include jumbo cookies, cheesecake (of course!), and the decadent Black and Blue chocolate cake, with Gorgonzola Dolce frosting.
+The desserts include jumbo cookies, cheesecake (of course!), and the decadent black and blue chocolate cake, with gorgonzola dolce frosting.
 Beer and wine are available, as well as non-alcoholic choices.
 The service is fast and friendly.

 I enjoyed a tasty lunch at The Cheesemonger's Table.
 In addition to an array of tasty cheeses from around the globe, you can find several hot and cold sandwich choices ($8–10).
-Those who have been mourning the loss of the old Olives restaurant will find several of their favorites here, such as the Reuben, Spanish JamónIbérico, and turkey with Brie.
-I had the mouthwatering Gourmet — turkey, Swiss, avocado, lettuce, and tomato, served on chewy ciabatta bread with spicy chipotle mayo.
-The menu wasn't extensive, but what I had was quite tasty; a good choice for a quick lunch (Tue-Sat 11:00 a.m.-7:00 p.m., Sun noon-5:00 p.m., closed Mon).
+Those who have been mourning the loss of the old Olives restaurant will find several of their favorites here, such as the reuben, Spanish jamón Ibérico, and turkey with brie.
+I had the mouthwatering gourmet — turkey, Swiss, avocado, lettuce, and tomato, served on chewy ciabatta bread with spicy chipotle mayo.
+The menu wasn't extensive, but what I had was quite tasty; a good choice for a quick lunch.

 I remember the Five Restaurant/Bistro in Westgate as the location of my son's onetime tae kwan do dojo, and so was pleasantly surprised by the feel of the place.
 It was warm and comfortable and a bit eclectic, with a bird's nest complete with a bird in the chandelier at the table.
 We were seated quickly and decided to start by sharing one of the specials: made-to-order guacamole and scallops.
 The guacamole was great, fresh and well-seasoned.
 The scallops were served with French bread, which was nice for sopping up the Mornay sauce.